 11. /Q;W /&=3

-At this point, you can see the answers by typing the 1-character command
+At this point, you can see the answers by typing the one-character command

 of a right parenthesis.
 This lone character in a command indicates you